scholarslab/programming_guides/README.md

 - [ ] There is no code with a generic exception and custom message.
 - [ ] The code is readable as written.
 - [ ] The code adheres to DRY principals (across the codebase).
-- [ ] Business and presentation code are seperate.
+- [ ] Business and presentation code are separate.
 - [ ] The code does not use shortcut syntax.
 - [ ] Reasonable error conditions are handled.